You have just trained a learning to rank model and you now want to know how it performs.

 At this point, instead of returning the list lA to a group of users A and the list lB to a group of users B, a unique result list lI is created and returned to the user.

-There isn’t anymore a separation of the query traffic, each user is exposed to this result list created from both the models with the same interleaving approach.
+There isn’t anymore a separation of the query traffic, each user is exposed to this result list created from both models with the same interleaving approach.

 This unique list will therefore contain search results from both model_A and model_B.